 Ph.D.
 Candidate, Department of English

 Taylor assists in administrative task management for the SWM Master's program.
-At TIE she has assisted with various programs, website maintenance, and periodically writes news stories for TIE's initiatives and events.
+At TIE she has assisted with various programs, website maintenance and development, and news stories for TIE initiatives and events.
 Currently, Taylor works with TIE as a tutor for students in the Sustainable Water Management program.
 She earned her bachelor's degree from the University of Wisconsin-La Crosse in English Literature and Professional/Technical Writing.
 At Tufts, she is focusing on Transatlantic Environmental Literature and Ecocriticism.